Mahurangi Magazine logo

 Finally, hideously, there’s mega-megalomania Adam Toose begins his Chartbook #284 with:

 Subtitled “the surreal geoeconomic imaginary of Netanyahu’s ‘economic peace’”, Adam Toose describes a Netanyahu megamobilisation vision of Third Reichian utopianism.
-It would be hard to invent a counterfactual that better underscored the imperative for humanity to embrace the necessity of comprehensively responding to the Climate Polycrisis, with every ounce of goodness and mercy humans are hard-wired to deliver.
+It would be hard to invent a counterfactual that more hideously underscored the imperative for humanity to embrace the necessity of comprehensively responding to the 3rd Millennium Polycrisis with every milligram of goodness and mercy humans are hard-wired to deliver.

 Return to text